7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 In selected cases, however, basic investigations may help identify underlying medical or nutritional factors that could be contributing to attention difficulties or affecting treatment response.

-In some children, correcting these imbalances can lead to noticeable improvements in focus, behavior, or overall energy levels.
-In others, it simply helps ensure that treatment decisions are more precise and better tolerated.
+For some children, correcting these imbalances can lead to noticeable improvements in focus, behavior, or overall energy levels.
+For others, it simply helps ensure that treatment decisions are more precise and better tolerated.

 These investigations are supportive rather than diagnostic.